Theodore Garman: Works

 One of the most popular paintings at The New Art Gallery Walsall, is his Summer Garden, South Harting (1944, oil on canvas, 66×76 cm).
 This shows the back garden of his grandmother's house.
 Visitors voted it their favourite painting in the collection.
 It is one of a collection of paintings by Theodore in the Garman Ryan Collection which his mother, who grew up in nearby Wednesbury, donated to Walsall.
 Other paintings by him in the collection include an early work, Stubbers Green Pool, Shelfield (c.1939, pastel; see Stubbers Green Bog) which shows a scene from Walsall which he visited with his mother to see her former nanny.
 Picture window in June (1951, oil on canvas 183x122 cm.) and The Wooden Monk (c.
 1950s, oil on canvas, 127×102 cm.) are big pictures which bring together striking juxtapositions of mediaeval works of art and natural growth of flowers and leaves.
-Portraits of people from his life appear in the collection such as Roland Joffe (c.1950, pastel, 62×47 cm; see Roland Joffé).
+Portraits of people from his life appear in the collection, such as Roland Joffe, a portrait of a young boy (c.
+1950, pastel, 62×47 cm; see Roland Joffé).

 His oil painting Autumn Chrysanthemums is at New College, University of Oxford.